A Bridge from Audio to Video: Phoneme-Viseme Alignment Allows Every Face to Speak Multiple Languages: Introduction

-Therefore, we propose \textbf{MuEx}, a novel framework featuring a phoneme-guided mixture-of-experts \textbf{(PG-MoE)} architecture that employs phonemes and visemes as universal intermediaries to bridge audio and video modalities, achieving lifelike multilingual TFS.
-Our approach centers on two core innovations.
-First, we introduce the \textbf{PV-Align} mechanism that creates language-agnostic representations by extracting phonemes from audio and visemes from video, then establishing robust cross-modal correspondences through adversarial learning and clustering.
+Therefore, we propose \textbf{MuEx}, a novel framework featuring a phoneme-guided mixture-of-experts \textbf{(PG-MoE)} architecture that employs phonemes and visemes as universal intermediaries to bridge the gap between audio and video modalities, achieving lifelike multilingual TFS.
+Our approach is centered on two core innovations.
+First, we introduce the \textbf{PV-Align} mechanism, which constructs language-agnostic articulatory representations by clustering speech and visual features into phoneme and viseme prototypes, and then establishes robust cross-modal correspondences through prototype-level alignment.
 This resolves phoneme-viseme mismatches by learning universal audiovisual correspondences that transcend linguistic boundaries.
 Second, we design a \textbf{PG-MoE} that leverages these universal phoneme-viseme alignments for MoE routing.
 The system selects experts based on audiovisual similarities rather than language labels, enabling the model to choose appropriate processing pathways for multiple languages without explicit supervision.